shirleysurelyho/roman-hls-cosmology.github.io/workshops/index.md

 #### Registration

+The workshop will be limited to 60 participants and is by invitation only.
+Please contact the organizers if you are interested in attending.
-Please use the following link to register to this meeting: [link](https://docs.google.com/forms/d/e/1FAIpQLScSsElS-ffQgS_ncC_pYjllPW8Q_BlkwT-bXqEChPevrMmk3A/viewform?usp=sf_link) .
-The workshop will be limited to 60 participants.
+<!
+Please use the following link to register to this meeting: [link](https://docs.google.com/forms/d/e/1FAIpQLScSsElS-ffQgS_ncC_pYjllPW8Q_BlkwT-bXqEChPevrMmk3A/viewform?usp=sf_link) >

 #### Agenda